yay-couch/couch-php/README.md

 $doc->name = 'The Doc!';
 $doc->save();

-// append an attachment to same document
+// append an attachment to the same document above
 $doc->setAttachment(new Couch\DocumentAttachment($doc, './file.txt'));
 $doc->save();
 ```